Artist Statement (2025)

 My paintings often depict bodies in intimate moments, drawn from erotic imagery, though their focus extends beyond sexuality and desire.
 In these images, skin often overwhelms the scene in its excess.
 The figures have a natural ease, and the compositions flow in a sinuous, almost Baroque manner.
 My paintings combine elements from multiple visual sources, layering and distilling them into a single composition.
 Sometimes, the nature of the scene isn’t immediately clear—only revealing itself, but not always, upon closer inspection.
 I like that shift in perception, where a painting gradually unfolds rather than presenting itself all at once.
-My recent paintings have been small in scale, encouraging physical closeness and engagement from the viewer.
-I like that this proximity can create a moment of tension—what at first seems abstract or ambiguous may, upon closer inspection, reveal itself as something more charged.
+Many of my recent paintings are small in scale, inviting the viewer into close, physical proximity.
+I like that this nearness can create a moment of tension—what first seems abstract or ambiguous may, upon closer inspection, reveal itself as something more charged.
 There’s an element of intrusion in that realisation, but also a reminder that an image is often more than its surface appearance.

-Dreams, particularly hypnagogic states, remain a big influence.
+Dreams, particularly hypnagogic states, remain a strong influence.
 I’ve always been drawn to that space between wakefulness and sleep, where forms shift, merge, and dissolve.
-The dreamlike quality in my work isn’t just about subject matter but also about how things are painted—through layering, translucency, and compositions that feel just out of reach.
-I want my paintings to have that same quality of fluidity and instability, where the eye moves across the surface and things seem to shift as you look at them.
+The dreamlike quality in my work isn’t just about subject matter but also how things are painted—through layering, translucency, and compositions that feel just out of reach.
+I want my paintings to hold that same sense of fluidity and instability, where the eye moves across the surface and things seem to change as you look.

 My paintings have long been rooted in historical influences, particularly Baroque artists like Rubens, whose depictions of flesh and composition remain a key reference for me.
 I’m also drawn to the grotesque, the carnivalesque, and the ways art history has represented movement and transformation—whether through Ovid’s Metamorphoses, Renaissance frescoes, or Old Master drawing techniques.
 Previously, literature—especially myth and folklore—was a primary starting point for my work.
 While those narratives still interest me, my focus has shifted more towards how paint itself can convey a feeling of instability or oscillation.